NYUAD-IM/artintel/WeeklySchedule.md

     - [Facebook apology as AI labels black men 'primates'](https://www.bbc.com/news/technology-58462511)
     - [Lying to the ghost in the machine](http://www.antipope.org/charlie/blog-static/2021/03/lying-to-the-ghost-in-the-mach.html)

+#### Homework (due before start of next class 10/5)
+- **Work** on your Visual Project
+- **Prepare** to share your idea at our next class together on 10/7
+  - What is your latest idea?
+  - What Colabs / software are you using?
+  - Is there anything you need help with?
+Feel free to ask on Discord as you go!

 <!--

 - Links for project tools